Mahfuz Anam: Early life

 Anam was born in 1950 in Mymensingh, East Bengal, Dominion of Pakistan.
 Anam is the youngest son of Abul Mansur Ahmed, a lawyer, writer and politician who worked for the emancipation of Bengali Muslims.
 In the first half of the 20th century, his father was a reputed newspaper editor and political satirist in British India.
-During the 1950s, his father was vice president of Awami League between 1953 and 1958, provincial Minister of Education in the United Front cabinet in 1954, and central Minister of Commerce and Industries in the cabinet of Huseyn Shaheed Suhrawardy, the fifth Prime Minister of Pakistan, between 1956 and 1957.
+During the 1950s, his father was vice president of Awami League between 1953 and 1958, provincial minister of education in the United Front cabinet in 1954, and central minister of commerce and industries in the cabinet of Huseyn Shaheed Suhrawardy, the fifth Prime Minister of Pakistan, between 1956 and 1957.
 Anam studied at Notre Dame College in Dhaka.
 He studied economics in the University of Dhaka, where one of his teachers was Rehman Sobhan.
 Anam won the All Pakistan Debating Championship for three consecutive years in 1967, 1968 and 1969.
 The debate championships were held in Karachi, Dhaka and Lahore.
 As a student, Anam attended political rallies, including the 7th March Speech of Sheikh Mujibur Rahman.
 In 1971, Anam campaigned for the independence of East Pakistan.
 He joined the Mukti Bahini in the final months of the Bangladesh War of Independence.

 Career

 The Bangladesh Observer

-Ananda Provupad began his career in March 1972.
+Mahfuz Anam began his career in March 1972.
 He worked as a staff correspondent of The Bangladesh Observer, the country's main English-language daily at the time.
 He later served as assistant editor of The Bangladesh Times.
 He was awarded the Thomas Jefferson Fellowship in Journalism in 1976 by the East-West Center.